joniii6/StockAnalyzer/README.md

 ## 2.)
 Running the project <a name="second"/>

 To run the webapp one has two options.
-As we deployed the webapp via streamlit it is accessible under the following link: xxxxxx
+As we deployed the webapp via streamlit it is accessible under the following link: https://introprogramminghsg.streamlit.app/

 The second option is to run the project locally.
 Therefore all the required libraries have to be installed first.
 To do so clone this Github repository and move the folder to your desktop or to a prefered place.
+After that open your terminal and navigate to the place where you have stored the folder.
+E.g: `cd desktop`, `cd StockAnalyzer-main`,`cd StockAnalyzer-main`
+After you have arrived at the storage location run the command `pip install -r requirements.txt`to install all the required libraries mentioned in the text file.
+When the installation was successfull move to the subfolder Webapp with `cd Webapp`.
+To launch the website locally then run the command `streamlit run 1_🏠Home-Market-Overview.py`.
+To avoid searching the internet for the house emoji it is enough to use the tab on your keyboard to autofill the complete script name.
+Now the webapp should open in your preffered web browser.

 ## 3.)
 Navigating the Webapp <a name="third"/>